-Analysis across the four case study institutions consistently revealed that financial resources, international student enrollment, qualified faculty with international experience, and institutional legitimacy (Qiu, 2018) through global recognition and accreditation, constitute the most critical resources sought through internationalization.
+Analysis across the four case study institutions consistently revealed that financial resources, international student enrollment, qualified faculty with international experience, and institutional legitimacy (Qiu, 2018) through global recognition and accreditation constitute the most critical resources sought through internationalization.
 Interview data underscored that securing diverse funding streams, beyond often limited domestic sources, was a primary driver.
-Consistent with Resource Dependence Theory, the perceived need for these external resources shapes the strategic direction and operational focus of IHEI internationalization initiatives, driving engagement with the global environment to ensure institutional viability and growth.
+As Resource Dependence Theory posits, the perceived need for these external resources significantly shapes the strategic direction and operational focus of IHEI internationalization initiatives, compelling engagement with the global environment to ensure institutional viability and growth.

 The study identified key external dependencies common across the IHEIs, aligning with RDT predictions.
 These include significant reliance on foreign governments for scholarships and policy frameworks, international accreditation bodies for quality assurance and legitimacy, partner universities abroad for joint programs and research collaboration, and specific international student markets for recruitment.
 Document analysis confirmed formal agreements and strategic plans targeting these entities.
-Administrators frequently emphasized that effectively managing these dependencies is essential for navigating the complexities of the international higher education landscape and accessing vital resources.
+Managing these dependencies effectively was frequently cited by administrators as essential for navigating the complexities of the international higher education landscape and accessing vital resources.

 Beyond general academic resources, findings highlighted dependencies unique to the Islamic identity of the institutions (Sahin, 2018).
-These include reliance on funding from Islamic philanthropic organizations, accreditation or validation from recognized Islamic scholarly bodies, partnerships with universities within the Muslim world, and attracting students specifically seeking Islamic studies programs.
-Resource Dependence Theory frames this as managing a distinct set of dependencies crucial for maintaining institutional mission and identity while pursuing broader international academic integration, often creating complex balancing acts for administrators.
+These encompassed reliance on funding from Islamic philanthropic organizations, accreditation or validation from recognized Islamic scholarly bodies, partnerships with universities within the Muslim world, and attracting students specifically seeking Islamic studies programs.
+Resource Dependence Theory helps frame this as managing a distinct set of dependencies crucial for maintaining institutional mission and identity while pursuing broader international academic integration, sometimes creating complex balancing acts for administrators.

-Stakeholders across the cases frequently reported perceptions of resource scarcity and environmental constraints impacting internationalization.
-Key challenges included limited access to sustainable international funding, intense global competition for students and faculty, geopolitical instability affecting partnerships in key regions (particularly the Middle East) and difficulties in aligning Islamic educational principles with secular international standards.
+Stakeholders across the cases frequently articulated perceptions of resource scarcity and significant environmental constraints impacting internationalization.
+Limited access to sustainable international funding, intense global competition for students and faculty, geopolitical instability affecting partnerships in key regions (particularly the Middle East), and challenges in aligning Islamic educational principles with secular international standards were prominent themes.
 These findings support RDT's assertion that external environmental factors and the availability of critical resources heavily constrain organizational autonomy and strategic choices for IHEIs.

 The resource landscape for IHEI internationalization is characterized by interconnected dependencies.
-For instance, securing funding from certain international bodies often depended upon achieving specific accreditation standards or establishing partnerships with Western universities, demonstrating linked resource needs.
-Similarly, attracting international students relied on institutional reputation, which in turn relied on international research collaborations and faculty profiles.
-RDT provides a valuable framework for understanding how this complex web of interdependent resources shapes the strategic actions of IHEIs.
-The detailed resource dependencies are shown in figure 2 below:
+For instance, securing funding from certain international bodies was often contingent upon achieving specific accreditation standards or establishing partnerships with Western universities, demonstrating linked resource needs.
+Similarly, attracting international students often depended on institutional reputation, which in turn relied on international research collaborations and faculty profiles.
+RDT provides a valuable framework for understanding how this complex web of interdependent resources shapes the strategic maneuvering required by IHEIs.
+The detailed resource dependencies can be seen in figure 2 below: